StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/restore/hot-restore/restore-hot-backup-standalone-server.md

 ## Step 3: Restore a backup for file storage

 Whether using local file system storage or Network File System (NFS), restore the saved files to the destination folder used by TheHive.
 Ensure the account running TheHive has the necessary permissions to create files and folders in the destination.

+## Step 4: Test the restore process

+Periodically validate restoration procedures in test environments to confirm the integrity of the backup data.

 <h2>Next steps</h2>